KZDG: Channel Q and return to "Zindagi"

 KGMZ ended the simulcast with KGMZ-FM on June 3, 2019, when it picked up programming from Channel Q, an LGBTQ talk/dance format established by Entercom in August 2018 for use primarily on HD Radio digital subchannels and Entercom's Radio.com platform.
 With the switch, KGMZ became the only owned-and-operated network relay for Channel Q on the AM band and was one of two stations that carried the network on their primary signal, the other being KQPS in Palm Desert (KNDD-HD2 in Seattle is also relayed over a low-power FM translator).
 This change also supplanted the second HD subchannel of KLLC as the San Francisco outlet for Channel Q, which consequently acted as a KGMZ simulcast.

 This carriage of Channel Q ended by January 2022, when KGMZ reverted to "Radio Zindagi" under a time brokerage agreement; Audacy (the rebranded Entercom) sold the station on January 16 to Radio Zindagi operator Factorial Broadcasting, LLC, for $495,000.
 The asset purchase agreement specified that the call sign of the station was to be changed; on January 25, the KZDG call sign returned.
+The sale was consummated on May 9.